 2. Discover a hidden paradise at Palani White Beach

-Hailed as the best thing to do in Masbate, it takes an hour and a half from Masbate City to get to Palani Beach.
+Your introduction to Masbate beaches has to be, of course, Palani White Beach.
+Hailed as the best thing to do in Masbate, it takes an hour and a half from Masbate City to get to the beach proper.
 This 10-kilometer (6.2 mile) beach is situated in the town of Balud, on the eastern coast of Masbate Island.
 Slowly, resorts and other tourist infrastructure are being built.
 Intrepid travelers who have seen numerous beaches in the Philippines claim that Palani White Beach is a secret paradise with crystal clear waters and powdery sands.
 The best part of this beach is its stunning sunset.

 3. Wander around the city

 Travelers who are based in the capital city can take some downtime acquainting with the local scene.
 Masbate remains a developing province in the Philippines and spending time even at its capital provides a glimpse of small-town life.
 Stroll around the streets, passing by key buildings like the capitol, ancestral buildings, and Masbate Cathedral.